joshwcomeau/react-flip-move/documentation/api_reference.md

 Any valid HTML element type is accepted, but peculiar things may happen if you use an unconventional element.

 With React 16, Flip Move can opt not to use a container element: set `typeName` to `null` to use this new "wrapperless" behaviour.
-This can be useful when using flexbox or grids, when DOM structure is important.
+[Read more](https://github.com/joshwcomeau/react-flip-move/blob/master/README.md#wrapping-elements).

 ---